Synergy: History

 In Christian theology, synergism is the idea that salvation involves some form of cooperation between divine grace and human freedom.

-A modern view of synergy in natural sciences derives from the relationship between energy and information.
-Synergy is manifested when the system makes the transition between the different information (i.e. order, complexity) embedded in both systems.

 Abraham Maslow and John Honigmann drew attention to an important development in the cultural anthropology field which arose in lectures by Ruth Benedict from 1941, for which the original manuscripts have been lost but the ideas preserved in "Synergy: Some Notes of Ruth Benedict" (1969).